-2.1.4 HQ SACT has since 2017 conducted Innovation Challenges; these are informative and exploratory events focused mainly at the application of new technologies.
-The collaborative interaction sought for the IC-20/Spring is focused on presenting and demonstrating solutions to enable leaders, commanders, small specialized tactical units and information systems to identify false information and mitigate the effects of this information on generating a true common operating picture, predicting behaviors, and supporting decision making (see scenarios at Annex I).
-RFIP respondents should be willing to share their knowledge, expertise, and products/solutions with NATO and national representatives participating in the IC-20/Spring.

-2.1.5 IC-20/Spring winner for HQ SACT will be selected by a Board of HQ SACT representatives and announced as part of the Pitch Day program.
+- 2.1.4 HQ SACT has since 2017 conducted Innovation Challenges; these are informative and exploratory events focused mainly at the application of new technologies.
+The collaborative interaction sought for the IC-21/Spring is focused on presenting and demonstrating solutions to improve the Space Domain Awareness through collecting and analyzing relevant information, assessing and preventing any disruption of the space based services, visualizing and presenting the space domain information (see scenarios at Annex I).
+RFIP respondents should be willing to share their knowledge, expertise, and products/solutions with NATO and national representatives participating in the IC-21/Spring. - 2.1.5 IC-21/Spring winners for HQ SACT will be selected by a Board of HQ SACT representatives and announced as part of the Pitch Day program.

 All information provided in response (abstracts, supporting materials, and, if selected for Pitch Day, in the presentations) must be releasable to the public.
-While the abstracts only will be provided in the public domain if selected for presentation at IC-20/Spring Pitch Day, both the Selection Committee and the Advisory Panel will be comprised of representatives from NATO HQ SACT and other relevant experts invited by NATO HQ SACT.
+While the abstracts only will be provided in the public domain if selected for presentation at IC-21/Spring Pitch Day, both the Selection Committee and the Advisory Panel will be comprised of representatives from NATO HQ SACT and other relevant experts invited by NATO HQ SACT.

-SECTION III - DESCRIPTION OF THE IC-20/Spring
+SECTION III - DESCRIPTION OF THE IC-21/Spring